mathur-exe/annotation-notes/PaperNotes/idk/NLP to LMs.md

 * For massive model (billions of parameter) storing these can take up a lot of space on GPU, hence, to save on memory "activation checkpoint" is used.
 This method essentially save a few key checkpoints, while discarding the rest.
 * When the model needs the activations, it re-computes wrt to closed checkpoint.
 This process of re-computation is called rematerialisation.
 This process is an issue as it inflated the hardware FLOPs utilisation (HFU), while the effective FLOPS is much lesser

+**Is scaling slowing down?**
+Scaling laws define a relation based on power law, which is often misunderstood as exponential performance improvements from logarithmic increases in compute.
+Scaling laws look more like an exponential decay, meaning that we will have to work harder over time to get further performance improvements

+> _Practitioners often use downstream benchmark accuracy as a proxy for model quality and not loss on perplexity evaluation sets_
+* Perplexity (test-loss) is the scaling law metric, which measures model's performance on unseen data.
+A low perplexity, suggests model assigns high probability to the correct next tokens.
+And downstream benchmarks, measure task specific accuracies
+* While model can improve slightly on perplexity, those gains might not translate into meaningful accuracy gains on downstream tasks.
+Hence practitioners skip obsessing over perplexity

 **Model FLOPs Utilization (MFU)**
 * MFU was propose in Google's PaLM paper, another paradigm to measure training efficiency of model.
 $$